vtex-apps/io-documentation/docs/en/Recipes/development/how-to-create-and-use-clients.md

 }
 ```

-## How to create clients and how do they look?
+## Creating clients

-The [`@vtex/api`](https://github.com/vtex/node-vtex-api/) SDK provides a structured way to create clients, and the first thing to do is **identify the type of communication you want to implement.** As of now, we support these out of the box:
+1. The [`@vtex/api`](https://github.com/vtex/node-vtex-api/) SDK provides a structured way to create clients, and the first thing to do is **identify the type of communication you want to implement.** As of now, we support these out of the box:

 | Type | Use case |
 |--|--|